solid/authorization-panel/proposals/acp/use-cases.md

 HTTP/1.1 204 No Content
 ```

-The workshop is now over so the access will be changed to read only for the materials and the minutes and it will be made available only to those who attended the workshop.
+The workshop is now over so the access will be changed to read only for the materials and the minutes, and it will be made available only to those who attended the workshop.

 Create the policy that applies only to the attendees group.